mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 class ImageBase64Request(BaseModel):
     """
     Encode image as a string using Base64 encoding.
-    This is simple and very bad solution (but simple to do) that should be always avoided
+    This is a very bad solution (but simple to do) that should always be avoided
     """
     image: str